wildfly-extras/wildfly-cloud-tests/README.md

 dekorate.io allows you to inject [`KubernetesClient`](https://github.com/fabric8io/kubernetes-client/blob/master/kubernetes-client-api/src/main/java/io/fabric8/kubernetes/client/KubernetesClient.java), [`KubernetesList`](https://github.com/fabric8io/kubernetes-client/blob/master/kubernetes-model-generator/kubernetes-model-core/src/main/java/io/fabric8/kubernetes/api/model/KubernetesList.java) (for Kubernetes resources) and [`Pod`](https://github.com/fabric8io/kubernetes-client/blob/master/kubernetes-model-generator/kubernetes-model-core/src/generated/java/io/fabric8/kubernetes/api/model/Pod.java) instances into your test.

 Additionally, the WildFly Cloud Tests framework, allows you to inject an instance of [`TestHelper`](common/src/main/java/org/wildfly/test/cloud/common/TestHelper.java) initialised for the test being run.
 This contains methods to run actions such as REST calls using port forwarding to the relevant pods.
+It also contains methods to invoke CLI commands (via bash) in the pod.

 ## Adding images
 If you need a server with different layers from the already existing ones, you need to add a new Maven module under the `images/` directory.
 Simply choose the layers you wish to provision your server with in the `wildfly-maven-plugin` plugin section in the module `pom.xml`, and the [parent pom](images/pom.xml) will take care of the rest.
 See any of the existing poms under `images/` for a fuller example.